wajahatk/kazmiwajahat/README.md

 SQLALCHEMY_DATABASE_URI=<sqlite:///twitter.db>
 SQLALCHEMY_TRACK_MODIFICATIONS=False
 ```
+-> Create the Github Repo where you plan on keeping the code for this bot.

--> Connect Heroku to Github in the deployment section and setup auto builds.
+-> Connect Heroku to your Github Repo in the deployment section on Heroku's dashboard and setup auto builds.

 -> Watch the logs to see your bots progress and watch it flip tables!